 Footwear for Snowshoeing

 Another thing to focus on is the footwear you are planning on wearing.
-You can opt for winter hiking boots or even ski boots, but relatively warm conditions and flat terrain could even allow warm winter shoes.
+You can opt for winter hiking boots, insulated hiking boots, or even ski boots, but relatively warm conditions and flat terrain could even allow warm winter shoes.
+Also, they should have crampons or cleats to help you on steep slopes – next to your relying on your poles with snow baskets.

 However, one thing must be uncompromised.
 Whatever footwear you choose, it should be warm, comfortable and waterproof.

-Even though you will strap snowshoes over your boots, they will be covered in snow since the front side of the snowshoes is open.
-This hole present in the deck will give you the movement and flexibility you need on your boots when you walk.
+Even though you will strap snowshoes over your boots, they will be covered in snow since the front side of the snowshoes is open, so waterproof hiking boots are a must.
+This hole present in the deck will give you the movement and flexibility you need on your snowshoeing boots when you walk.

 Finally, it’s a common question between many beginner snowshoers:

-Do you need gaiters for snowshoeing?
+Do you need to wear gaiters for snowshoeing?
 Although while many experienced snowshoers start trekking through snow without a gaiter, I’d definitely recommend novices to have a pair of gaiters over their shoes.

 Gaiters have one purpose, to keep snow out of your boot.
-For deep and heavy snow, you need gaiters with a high style that have breathable and waterproof fabric as well.
+For heavy and deep snow, you need gaiters with a high style that have breathable and waterproof fabric as well.

 There is a surprisingly lot of variety among gaiters, however, the length is what matters; for deeper and heavier snow conditions, you must have longer gaiters, whereas, for low snow, you can go for normal-sized gaiters.